Radhika-shahade/login_with_OTP_Application/README.md

 # Mail Authentication Application
 ### Project Description
-Welcome to the Mail Authentication Application!
+Welcome to the Mail Authentication Application!.
 This application provides a simple yet secure mechanism for user authentication using email verification and one-time passwords (OTPs).
 ### Features
 - **User Signup:** Create a new user account with a username, email, and password.
 - **Email Verification:** Users receive a one-time password (OTP) for account verification.